 Shares of Granite capital stock held in the trust will be issued and outstanding shares.
 The proposed transferee will not benefit economically from ownership of any shares of Granite capital stock held in the trust, will have no rights to dividends and no rights to vote or other rights attributable to the shares of capital stock held in the trust.
 The trustee of the trust will have all voting rights and rights to dividends or other distributions with respect to shares held in the trust.
 These rights will be exercised for the exclusive benefit of the charitable beneficiary.
-Any dividend or other distribution paid prior to Granite's discovery that shares of capital stock have been transferred to the trust will be paid by the recipient to the trustee will be held in trust for the charitable beneficiary.
-Subject to Delaware law, the trustee will have the authority to rescind any vote cast by the proposed transferee or stockholder whose shares would result in this violation prior to Granite's discovery that the shares have been transferred to the shares have been transferred to the trustee will be held in trust for the charitable beneficiary.
-Subject to Delaware law, the trustee will have the authority to rescind any vote cast by the proposed transferee or stockholder whose shares would result in this violation prior to Granite's discovery that the shares have been transferred to the trust and to recast the vote in accordance with the desires of the trustee acting for the benefit of the charitable beneficiary.
+Any dividend or other distribution paid prior to Granite's discovery that shares of capital stock have been transferred to the trust will be paid by the recipient to the trustee upon demand.
+Any dividend or other distribution authorized but unpaid will be paid when due to the trustee.
+Any dividend or distribution paid to the trustee will be held in trust for the charitable beneficiary.
+Subject to Delaware law, the trustee will have the authority to rescind as void any vote cast by the proposed transferee or stockholder whose shares would result in this violation prior to Granite's discovery that the shares have been transferred to the trust and to recast the vote in accordance with the desires of the trustee acting for the benefit of the charitable beneficiary.
 However, if Granite has already taken irreversible corporate action, then the trustee will not have the authority to rescind and recast the vote.